tipishev/python_debugging_workshop/README.md

 Let's open `play.py`.
 Here we create a `Player` instance, with a name and empty starting inventory.

 All locations in the game are functions that accept the player instance as an argument and return it back, possibly modifying its state.
 Or don't return it and raise an exception instead.
 In `play.py` we enter the main_corridor from which all the other corridors branch.
-The goal of the game is to get the Golden Python.
+The goal of the game is to get the Golden Python and save the world.

 ### Quest 0: Scare the Rat